sjtalkar/milestone2_waterwells_deepnote/doc/project_notes/challenges.md

 ##### Issue 4

-Low (as in 0.1-0.2) r-squared score with [SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html) and with PyCaret highlighte best algorithm [Extra Trees Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html)
+Low (as in 0.1-0.2) r-squared score with [SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html) and with PyCaret highlighted best algorithm [Extra Trees Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html)

 **Status:**
-Tried adding clustering labels to the fetaures.
+Tried adding clustering labels to the features.
 This had an impact but imprived score by 0.01 Made sure the target which is left skewed is normalized.
 This made a large impact.
 About 27% increase in R-squared.

 Tried out XGBoost and  hypertuned the parameters.
 This along with normalized target has brought the training score up to 95%, a huge increase but the test score is very low.

+Other things to try :
+1. Reduction algorithm such as PCA to reduce number of correlated features
+2. Radical change: Try a different target variable, number of wells for instance.

 **Ideas**